MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 ### Sync product images from the Shopify Shop window
 1. Choose the ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Shopify Shops**, and then choose the related link.
-2. Select the Shop for which you want to synchronize items to open **Shopify Shop Card** page.
+2. Select the Shop for which you want to synchronize images to open **Shopify Shop Card** page.
 3. Choose the **Sync Product Images** action.

 ### Sync product images from the Shopify Products window